laxminarayanan-art/Cognizancee/Task-6/README.md

 :radio_button: ENTER YOUR PHONE NUMBER

-:radio_button: CLICK ON SIGN IN
+:radio_button: CLICK ON SIGN UP

+:radio_button: IF YOU HAVE ALREADY REGISTERED LOGIN

 >NOTE:ENTER THESE DETAILS ON THE LANDING PAGE